MPIDR/GWDG-HPC/Readme.md

-Tutorial for lab session of MPIDR GWDG computer cluster workshop
+Tutorial for lab session
 ================

-Welcome to the practical lab of the **Introduction to the GWDG computer cluster** workshop!
+Welcome to the practical lab of the **MPIDR Introduction to the GWDG computer cluster** workshop!
 In this repository, you will find:

 1. [First part: Connecting to the cluster and submitting jobs](part1.md)
 2. [Second Part: A practical introduction to parallelisation](part2.md)